royalgraphx/DarwinKVM/README.md

 <h2 align="center"><b>Emulate</b></h2>

-Needed for spoofing unsupported CPUs like Pentiums and Celerons
+Needed for spoofing unsupported CPUs like Pentiums and Celerons.
+We are already spoofing the CPU to CascadeLake in the XML, so we won't need this.

 - Cpuid1Mask: Leave this blank
 - Cpuid1Data: Leave this blank